agileware/civicrm-end-user-guide/docs/email/scheduled-reminders.md

 -   Email people who registered but didn't show up for your event to gather information about why.

+### When scheduled reminders for events are or aren't sent

+If you set a scheduled reminder for an event to be sent on a specific date, it will be sent only on that date.
+Contacts who registered before that date will receive the scheduled reminder the first time your Send Scheduled Reminders cron job runs on that date (so likely shortly after midnight).
+Contacts who register on that date will receive the reminder shortly after they register.
+Contacts who register after that date will not receive the reminder.

+In contrast, if you set a scheduled reminder relative to the event start or end (e.g. 24 hours before the event start), reminders will generally also be sent to contacts who register after that time.
+Specifically, if you set a reminder to be sent at any time before the event start or end, it will be sent to all registrants who register before the event ends.
+If you set a reminder for any time after the event start or end, it will be sent to any registrant, no matter when they register.

+Similarly, if you set a reminder before the registration start or end, it will be sent to any contacts who register up to the registration end.
+Reminders set for after the registration start or end won't be sent at all.

 ## Limiting or adding to your recipient list.

 As already outlined, you select the recipients of your scheduled